rl-language/4Hammer/README.md

 #### RLC Godot Interop

-ToDo: expand and make a video for this part too.

 RL programs are designed to seamlessly integrate with the Godot engine, allowing for easy interoperability between rule-based logic and graphical representations.
 RLC is a compiled language, so the CMakeLists.txt file specifies how the rules of rlc must be compiled into a godot extension.

 With emscripten, such extension can be compiled to webassembly and exported to the web too.